Researches of PanEuRhythmy

 Paneurhythmy is a universal physical practice for health of the human body, mind, emotions and spirit.
 It is impressive in its effectiveness and has a positive impact on one’s physical, psychological and social state.
 Paneurhythmy appeared and developed as a system of exercises in the cultural environment of an ancient European and Christian country.
 It is an attractive European psycho-physical and spiritual practice, similar to Уoga in Asia, but originating from the Christian tradition and Western cultural heritage.
 That's why Paneurhythmy may be called the Yoga of the West.
 Paneurhythmy attracts the attention of people from all over the world who study it in courses and practice it.
 For about 80 years from its appearance it has already been spread in countries on the 5 continents.
 It has the amazing potential to make life more meaningful, joyful and beautiful uniting people from different races, sexes, ages, nationalities and religions.
 The monograph which Summary you are reading now is the first in its kind theoretical and empiric research of Paneurhythmy that traces the mechanisms of its impact in details and gives the results of the newest studies of that unique Bulgarian model of physical activity.

-Download the book from this link:
+Download the book from here:

 SCIENTIFIC RESEARCHES ON THE EFFECT OF PANEURHYTHMY